AndriiZakharenko/compression-app/readme.md

 # Compression App (with Node.js)

-Implement a page with HTML `form` that allows to:
+Implemented a page with HTML `form` that allows to:
 - select a file (add input field with name `file`)
 - choose a compression type supported by zlib (add select field with name `compressionType` and options: `gzip`, `deflate`, `br`)
 - add a button to submit the form